MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/contains-cs-operator.md

 |[`contains_cs`](contains-cs-operator.md) |RHS occurs as a subsequence of LHS |Yes |`"FabriKam" contains_cs "Kam"`|
 |[`!contains_cs`](not-contains-cs-operator.md)   |RHS doesn't occur in LHS |Yes |`"Fabrikam" !contains_cs "Kam"`|

+> [!NOTE]
+> The following abbreviations are used in the table above:
+>
+> * RHS = right hand side of the expression
+> * LHS = left hand side of the expression

+For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 ## Performance tips

-For better performance, when there are two operators that do the same task, use the case-sensitive one.
-For example, use `contains_cs`, not `contains`.
+For faster results, use the case-sensitive version of an operator, for example, `contains_cs`, not `contains`.

-For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`.
-`has` works faster than `contains`, `startswith`, or `endswith`.
+If you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters at the start or end of a field, for faster results use `has` or `in`.
+Also, `has` works faster than `contains`, `startswith`, or `endswith`, however it is not as precise and could provide unwanted records.

-For more information, see [Query best practices](best-practices.md).
+For best practices, see [Query best practices](best-practices.md).

 ## Syntax